Amazingren/Point-CMAE/README.md

 ## Latest
+- 📌 `09/24/2024`: We are organizing the codes, it will be released soon.
+- 🎉 `09/20/2024`: Our paper is accepted by 17th Asian Conference on Computer Vision (ACCV2024)!
-- `07/18/2024`: Repository is created.
+- 📌 `07/18/2024`: Repository is created.
 Our code will be made publicly available upon acceptance.

 <div align="center">